dvirtz/modern-cpp/09_concurrency/concurrency.md

 <!-- .element: class="split" -->

-Note: the cond. var. calls checks the condition before going to sleep. the condition variable unlocks the mutex when waiting and relocks when it's awaiken to check the condition.
+Note: the condition var. calls checks the condition before going to sleep. the condition variable unlocks the mutex when waiting and re-locks when it's awaken to check the condition.
-There's also `notify_all` for awaikening **all** threads waiting on the same cond.
+There's also `notify_all` for awakening **all** threads waiting on the same condition.

 ---